“Jezz” is a character rig for an upcoming animated short of mine.

 “Mira” was the first character model & rig I ever created, and served as the final project for my introduction to Maya class.

-I knew from the start that I wanted to go stylized / cartoony instead of a more grounded or realistic approach.
-This style always appealed to me more in films and it seemed like a more reasonable first attempt.
+I knew from the start that I wanted to go cartoonish style instead of a more grounded or realistic approach.
+This style has always appealed to me more in animated films and it seemed like a reasonable goal for a first attempt.

-I took one of my many character doodles and made a full turnaround.
-In the end this was mostly a style reference and wasn’t as useful as I would have liked for the actual modeling.
+I took some of my many character doodles and made a full turnaround.
+In the end this mostly served as a style reference and wasn’t as useful as I had hoped for the actual modeling.

-I intended to do the face next, but quickly realized different features like eye size & teeth shape would effect different proportions in the face, so I modeled these first.
+I intended to do the face next, but quickly realized different features like eye size & teeth shape would effect different proportions in the face, so I modeled those first.